-As organisations digitise their operations, IT becomes the business.
-Technology “consumerisation” has changed user expectations across all industries.
+As organizations digitize their operations, IT becomes the business.
+Technology “consumerization” has changed user expectations across all industries.
 Today’s reactions to IT events need to occur immediately, especially when issues impact the user experience.

-In DevOps organisations, programmers have assumed more application-level monitoring responsibility, but accountability for the health of the entire IT ecosystem as well as the interaction between infrastructure, applications and services remains the domain of core IT.
+In DevOps organizations, programers have assumed more application-level monitoring responsibility, but accountability for the health of the entire IT ecosystem as well as the interaction between infrastructure, applications and services remains the domain of core IT.

 AIOps integrates with existing processes and tools, bringing together useful information, capabilities and insights.
 Businesses use different monitoring tools located in different areas and for various purposes.
 Each tool is valuable to a specific function, team or company, but its value is not available to other interested parties.

-Therefore, rather than engage laborious tool rationalisation initiatives trying to force individual needs into a one-size-fits-all solution, AIOps allows the thriving of specific tools by enabling seamless visibility across domains, teams and tools.
+Therefore, rather than engage laborious tool rationalization initiatives trying to force individual needs into a one-size-fits-all solution, AIOps allows the thriving of specific tools by enabling seamless visibility across domains, teams and tools.

 Similarly, AIOps enables IT service management (ITSM) by ensuring the creation of only real, actionable incidents, and avoiding duplication.
 AIOps addresses and removes a lot of the ITSM user-frustrations due to the sequential nature of the IT Infrastructure Library (ITIL).

 AIOps also brings automation into the fold.
 It integrates orchestration and runs books, making them directly available to operators as full or partial automation.
-IT organisations have developed large automation solution libraries over the years, so they must ensure that only correct conditions trigger them.
-AIOps not only guarantees this but also minimises risk and maximises the value of existing automation investments.
+IT organizations have developed large automation solution libraries over the years, so they must ensure that only correct conditions trigger them.
+AIOps not only guarantees this but also minimizes risk and maximizes the value of existing automation investments.